vporubsky/CaGraph/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+A list of software required for the CaGraph project and how to install the packages.

 * networkx
   ```sh
   pip install networkx